Application to Study Abroad: Next Steps

 A Study Abroad Permit, issued by Baruch’s Registrar’s Office, states that you have fulfilled all your obligations to Baruch College before studying abroad.
-In effect it promises: If you successfully complete the course(s) abroad listed on the Study Abroad Permit, you will be given credit for the Baruch College courses listed as their equivalents.
+In effect a Study Abroad Permit makes this promise: If you successfully complete the course(s) abroad listed on the Study Abroad Permit, you will be given credit for the Baruch College courses listed as their equivalents.
 The Study Abroad Office submits the Study Abroad Permit Application to the Registrar’s Office on your behalf.
 However, we may request your Study Abroad Permit only when:

 - At least 12 credits (for the semester) or 3 credits (for the summer or winter) have been approved for you

-- You have paid your Baruch bill, or had it paid for you, and the validated bill stub has been returned to the Study Abroad Office
+- You have paid your Baruch bill, or had it paid for you, and the documentation of payment has been returned to the Study Abroad Office

-If you end up taking a course that is not listed on your Study Abroad Permit, then you must notify the Study Abroad Office and have the course approved as soon as possible by creating a new Course Equivalency Approval Request on the online Application to Study Abroad for each new course that needs approval.
+If you end up taking a course abroad that is not listed on your Study Abroad Permit, you must add the course to your application.
+Please notify the Study Abroad Office to have your application returned to you so that you can create a new Course Equivalency Approval Request for each new course that needs approval.
 As with any course request, a full and detailed syllabus must accompany the request and the Baruch faculty will make a decision as to the appropriate Baruch course equivalency.
 We will keep you informed via email throughout this process as well.

-The transcript from your study abroad must be official to be accepted.
+The transcript from your Study Abroad Program must be official to be accepted.
 An official transcript in a sealed and stamped envelope that has not been opened, and is hand delivered by the student, may sometimes be accepted, but it is always preferable to have the transcript sent from the program site or program sponsor directly to the Director of Study Abroad.
-Once the Director of Study Abroad receives your transcript, it will be reviewed to ensure that you took courses for which you received final approval.
+If the host university or program sponsor provides encrypted electronic transcripts, please make sure that the transcript and notification email are sent directly to the Director of Study Abroad.
+Once the Director receives your transcript, it will be reviewed to ensure that you took courses for which you received final approval.
 It is your responsibility to ensure that the Study Abroad Office has been given complete, accurate, and up-to-date information about your course work while abroad.
-Usually this is done by submitting the Certificate of Attendance early in the semester you are studying abroad.
+This is done by submitting the Certificate of Attendance early in the semester you are studying abroad.
 If there are any courses which you took abroad and for which you received a prerequisite waiver, the credits and (if applicable) grade for the course you took abroad will not be posted until any and all prerequisites are completed.

-Once all prerequisites have been completed and all courses have been approved, your transcript will be processed and signed by the Director of Study Abroad and submitted to the Registrar’s Office.
+Once all prerequisites have been completed and all course equivalencies have been approved, your transcript will be processed and signed by the Director of Study Abroad, and submitted to the Registrar’s Office.
 The Registrar’s Office will post your credit and grades (if applicable) to your Baruch record.
 Please note: It is your responsibility to inform the Study Abroad Office that you have completed any waived prerequisite(s).

-It is always a good idea to check with the Study Abroad Office to determine whether we have received your transcript, and then check with your study abroad program sponsor to make sure that your transcript was sent, and was sent to the Director of Study Abroad at Baruch instead of the Registrar’s Office.
+It is always a good idea to check with the Study Abroad Office to determine whether we have received your transcript, and then check with the host institution or Study Abroad Program sponsor to make sure that your transcript was sent, and was sent to the Director of Study Abroad at Baruch instead of the Registrar’s Office.
 When checking your CUNYfirst record for your study abroad credits, look for the Baruch course number(s) on your record.
 The courses, credits and grades for study abroad might NOT be listed under the term in which you studied abroad.